Newbiggin-by-the-Sea

-Newbiggin-by-the-Sea is a seaside town and civil parish in Northumberland, England, located on the North Sea coast.
+Newbiggin-by-the-Sea (Note: This placename is commonly written in both hyphenated and non-hyphenated forms.
+The official name of the civil parish is Newbiggin by the Sea (without hyphens).), often abbreviated to Newbiggin, is a seaside town and civil parish in Northumberland, England, located on the North Sea coast.

 The town is a fishing port and formerly a part of a trade route for shipping grain.
 Newbiggin Colliery operated from 1908 until 1967.

 Newbiggin became a popular beach resort by 1828 and remains a tourist attraction with landmarks such as the Couple sculpture by Sean Henry, and the 13th-century parish church.
 The town council oversees governance while the economy remains diverse with 89 active companies as of this date.
 Newbiggin was part of the Wansbeck local government district until 2009, and lies within the Wansbeck UK Parliamentary constituency, represented by Ian Lavery MP since 2010.
 The town holds an annual music festival that raises money for charity and is also home to several religious sites representing various denominations.

 Toponymy

-Newbiggin derives its name from the Old English nīwe (new) + Middle English bigging (building, house), and may refer to an extension of the early settlement and parish of Woodhorn.
+Newbiggin derives its name from the Old English nīwe (new) + Middle English bigging (building, house), and may refer to an extension of the early settlement and ecclesiastical parish of Woodhorn.
 Historically the name has been spelt as Newbiggen and Newbigging.

+The Imperial Gazetteer of England and Wales of 1870-72 records that the suffix '-by-the-Sea' was sometimes used at that time, in particular by the post office.